DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-core.md

 - The .NET Tracer library for Datadog is open-source.
 For more information, see the [tracer Github repository][1].

 ### Supported .NET Core runtimes
-The .NET Tracer supports instrumentation on .NET Core 2.1 and above.
+The .NET Tracer supports automatic instrumentation on the following .NET Core versions.
 It also supports [.NET Framework][2].

 | Version              | Microsoft End of Life |
 | -------------------- | --------------------- |